Balfour Currie: Career

 He was a staff member of the Department of Physics at the University of Saskatchewan (1928 - 1981), was Professor of Physics (1943–70) Head of the Department (1952–61), founder of the Institute of Space and Atmospheric Studies (1956–66), Dean of Graduate Studies (1959–70) and Vice-president, Research (1967–74).
 Upon his retirement as Vice-president, he was appointed by the President of the University to be Special Advisor in Research Matters (1974–78).
 Later in 1974, he became Canadian Coordinator of the International Magnetospheric Study, and gave it his fullest attention until its completion at the end of 1979.
 During this period, he also pursued an earlier research interest in the possible influence of solar activity on prairie weather and rainfall.

 Early in his career, he spent two years in the Canadian Arctic.
 Currie and Frank Davies worked together at Chesterfield Inlet during the Second International Polar Year (1932-1933).
 An online archive of Currie's work on 2nd IPY studies of the Polar Year data continued under his direction at the University of Saskatchewan after World War II.

 Recognition

 In recognition of his outstanding contributions to his fields of study, he was elected a Fellow of the Royal Meteorology Society of Great Britain in 1940, and a Fellow of the Royal Society of Canada in 1947.
 In 1967, he received the Patterson Medal from the Canadian Meteorological and Oceanographic Society.
-In 1972, he was made a Companion of the Order of Canada "for his services to science and education especially in the fields of meteorology and climatology".
+In 1972, he was made a Companion of the Order of Canada "for his services to science and education, especially in the fields of meteorology and climatology".

-In 1977 he received an honorary Doctor of Science (space research) from York University.
+In 1977, he received an honorary Doctor of Science (space research) from York University.

+The University of Saskatchewan annually awards the prestigious Balfour Currie Memorial Scholarship, established by the Department of Physics and Engineering Physics in honour of Balfour Currie.